Announced: February 1

 Amount: Varies; typical awards range from $2,000 to $8,000 ($7,500 is the current maximum)

-Purpose: To support projects pertaining to the archaeology of Portugal, to be conducted between July 1 of the award year and the following June 30.
-These include, but are not limited to, research projects, colloquia, symposia, publication, and travel for research or to academic meetings for the purpose of presenting papers on the archaeology of Portugal.
-AIA fellowship funds may not be used for institutional overhead, institutional administrative recovery costs, or institutional indirect costs.
+Purpose: The fellowship can be used to support research and study related to the archaeology of Portugal, including the Autonomous Regions of the Azores and Madeira.
+This includes, but is not limited to, excavations, research projects, colloquia, symposia, publications, and travel for research or to academic meetings for the purpose of presenting papers on the archaeology of Portugal.
+Funds may not be used for institutional overhead, institutional administrative recovery costs, or institutional indirect costs.